Esquire - How Rockmount Ranch Wear Created a Style Icon that Spans Subcultures

 Rockmount’s Cannabis Cowboy shirt is still part of the brand’s lineup.

 “The pot shirt we did because I started thinking that a pot plant kind of had a palm tree thing going on,” Steve says.
 “And I thought that would make good embroidery.
-So we did an embroidery kind of commemorating the legalization of pot.”
+So we did an embroidery kind of commemorating the legalization of marijuana.”

-They have other bold styles, like the rocket shirts that Steve calls the Cosmic Cowboy.
+They have other bold styles, like the rocket shirts that Steve calls the Atomic Cowboy.
 “We stay relevant and reinvent ourselves.
 And that's been extremely important, because the one thing that came from my grandfather is constant innovation,” Steve says.

 For fall, Weil is working on a second run of popular flannel and fleece shirts that have already sold through.
 Then he’s thinking about next spring.
 And after that?
 Probably the next century of Rockmount.